pluto/web-prover-circuits/README.md

 `circomkit` can essentially do everything you would want to do with these Circuits, though we can't guarantee all commands work properly.

 **Example:**
-For example, to compile the `json-parser`, you can run the following from the repository root:
+For example, to compile the `plaintext_authentication`, you can run the following from the repository root:
 ```
-npx circomkit compile json-parser
+npx circomkit compile plaintext_authentication_1024b
 ```
 which implicitly checks the `circuits.json` for an object that points to the circuit's code itself.